TACC/HPC_Tips/README.md

 your login nodes access to the the mysql ports on this server.
 This might require opening ports in various firewalls.
 For the purposes of this discussion, lets assume that this server is called "alice".

 Once this mysql database server is running you'll need to create two accounts to access this database.
-Using "tipBuilder" as the account name that has write access to the database and setting "test623" as the password.
+Here we use "tipBuilder" as the account name that has write access to the database and set "test623" as the password.
 A second account (account: readerOfTips,
 pw: tipReader123) is needed to read the tips.
 You need to login to the mysql program and do:

     mysql> create database HPC_Tips;